prof-tallman/csc228/syllabus.md

 This is a proposal for a new 200-level Concordia Q&I "How Shall I Live?" course.

 ## Course Description
 This course explores the question "How Shall I Live?" in respect to modern technology, cyber security, and human fears.
 It will introduce students to information security and internet technology at the popular level.
 Students will examine how these capabilities have historically influenced the outcome of wars and impacted everyday life.
 They will peer into the hacker's mindset and consider how a cyber detective would investigate cyber incidents.
 Students will analyze the difference between effective security and security theater--policies that provide nothing more than superficial comfort.
 Students will evaluate the benefit and cost of security at the individual and societal level.
-The goal of this course is to cultivate students’ understanding of technology, security, and fear so they can be a wise, honorable, and informed influence on modern day security practices and policies.
+The goal of this course is to cultivate students' understanding of technology, security, and fear so they can have a wise and honorable influence on modern day security practices and policies.

 ## Program Learning Outcomes
 1. Create, implement, and evaluate software systems that meet specified design and performance requirements.